jlapeyre/Symata.jl/README.md

 In Symata mode, the input is not interpreted as Julia expressions, but rather Symata expressions.
 You can do tab completion to see a list of functions and symbols.

-### Jupyter
+### Jupyter / IJulia

-You need to use the development version of `Symata` in order to use `Jupyter`.
+You need to use the development version of `Symata` in order to use `Jupyter`, which is provided by `IJulia.jl`.
 Switch to the development version with `Pkg.checkout("Symata")`.
 (Later, you can return to the latest versioned branch with `Pkg.free("Symata")`.)

+Versions v1.3.0 through v1.3.2 of `IJulia.jl` are supported.

-Once the development branch is selected, start a `Jupyter` notebook session.
+Once the development branch of `Symata` is selected, start a `Jupyter` notebook session.
 Then do the following.

 ```julia
 In [1]:  using Symata